markckim/Memory_3D/README.md

 # Memory_Game_3D

 A functional 3D game framework based on OpenGL ES 2.0.
-The framework explores a number of concepts needed to create a working framework including
+The project explores a number of concepts needed in order to create a working game framework including
 * Animation Classes
  * MAAnimation.h
  * MAAnimationConfig.h